cuteworks/powerline/README.md

 ```
 chmod +x powerline.sh setup.sh
-./setup.sh
+sudo ./setup.sh
 ```

 ### What does `setup.sh` do?
-* Sets up a systemd unit file for powerline as `cuteworks-powerline.service`
+* Sets up a systemd unit file for powerline as `cuteworks-powerline.service` in `/etc/systemd/system/` referencing the `powerline.sh` script
-* Creates a symlink in `/etc/systemd/system/` named `cuteworks-powerline.service` pointing to this unit file
-  * So, if you ever move the directory you cloned powerline into, you'll want to run `setup.sh` again
+  * If you ever move the directory you cloned powerline into, you'll want to run `setup.sh` again
 * Enables the powerline service to start automatically and starts powerline for the first time

-#### Optional - Set up WSGI Application

 ## Configure

+[] Todo

+## Debug
+powerline logs to the systemd journal.
+To view the log use `journalctl -u cuteworks-powerline`